Cranley suburb profile

 Cranley rental market trends

-The rental market in Cranley has experienced modest growth, with house rents increasing by 1.8% over the past year to $560 per week, while unit rents have seen a 4.5% rise to $460 per week.
-This steady growth reflects a stable demand in the area, making Cranley an attractive option for renters seeking affordability and convenience in Queensland.
+The rental market in Cranley has remained relatively stable, with house rents holding steady over the past year at $550 per week, while unit rents have seen a modest increase of 2.9% to $463 per week.
+This stability, coupled with the suburb's family-friendly environment and proximity to amenities, makes Cranley an attractive option for renters seeking affordability and convenience.

 Suburbs near Cranley